maim-lain/haremhotel/mod.md

 - Partially working: When you click on your bed to go to sleep the game will no longer ask if you're sure you want to sleep so you don't need to click "Yes" every single time.

 #### To do:
-- new navigation system to make going to different places easier/faster
+- A new navigation system to make going to different places easier and faster would be really nice.
-- overwrite with my rpc file
 - Add button that tells you where all the girls are located at that current moment, so you don't have to search the entire hotel when you need to find someone.
-- Remove more unusable/disabled choices for other girls, utility room, etc.
+- Remove more unusable/disabled choices for other girls, the utility room, etc.
 - Scene gallery?

 <!--- tears begin streaming down her face, blah blah. lenny face in desc., you see her run out of the room, blah blah few minutes blah blah, composure, collect herself, caps:someonehelpme!!! it hurts!!, only if friend is low can do extra? --->